 Head Office Team

-Julia Brown, CEO of The FASD Trust, and her husband, Simon Brown, are the co-founders of the Trust.
-Julia leads the Head Office team.
-She and Simon have two adopted children, one of whom is affected by FASD.
+Simon & Julia Brown, Joint CEO's of The FASD Trust, are the co-founders of the Trust.
+Simon & Julia lead the Head Office team.
+We have two adopted children, one of whom is affected by FASD.
 They also foster children with emotional and behavioural difficulties.
 Prior to running The FASD Trust, they both held a variety of administration and HR posts in both the private and charitable sectors.

 Brian Roberts is an independent trainer and consultant specialising in the support of vulnerable children and young people.
 He serves as Chair of The FASD Trust Education Professionals Forum and of the Fostering Networks England Advisory Committee.
 He was previously a Virtual School Head for Looked After Children in two English Local Authorities. is a qualified Headteacher and former Head of Virtual School for Looked After Children.
 He and his wife are also foster carers and have special guardianship for 3 children who are affected by FASD.
 For more about Brian's Field of Enterprise training and consulting service, click here.

 Sue Cox provides administrative support to the team, particularly assisting Julia and our Family Support team.